Importing CaseMap cases

 Facts by Impact Assessment

-The CaseMap fact spreadsheet in comparison
+The same facts as a CaseMap fact spreadsheet in comparison

 Next is MasterFile’s “by From” document view.
 Here, documents are shown automatically categorized by author and then by document type.
 The two letters we want, from Philip Hawkins to William Lang, pop out at us.
 There are no ID numbers, no short names, no long names, no file names, etc. to remember in order to locate or reference any document, nor any column or secondary sorts to set each time search criteria change.
 Instead, exactly two mouse clicks gives you what you want – letters, evidence, facts or argument, etc.

 Here is a small section of a CaseMap document spreadsheet for comparison.
 It contains the same two letters from Philip Hawkins to William Lang shown above in MasterFile.

 Shown below is the “everything: by Issue/Topic view.
 We’ve expanded a few sections to let you see sub-issues and the information available under the expanded issues sections.
 Notice how this one view lets you see at a glance all documents, extracts, facts and players related to any issue without printed reports.
 Since CaseMap has no “by issue” views to compare with MasterFile, the best you can do in CaseMap is to keep printing different reports to view documents, facts, etc., by issue.
 To learn more about MasterFile’s exclusive, live, “by Issue” views, see the article on our blog, here.